LazuryOrganization/LazuryNPC/README.md

 - You are prohibited from reselling the plugin

+### 🆗 Rights

+- You can if you want fork this plugin (add extensible way to use NPC's)
+- Share the plugin with your friends for free
+- Add a star to the project 😎

 ### 🎮 Using of the Plugin

 You need to have the OP permission to execute the commands.